-Other than being the Creator, what sort of person is this coming King?
+Other than being The Creator, what sort of person is this coming King?
 What qualifications are necessary in the King of such a Kingdom?
 Verses 3 and 4 tell us, although the statements are made in a very subtle manner.
-"Who shall ascend into the hill of the Lord?"
+"Who shall ascend into the hill of the LORD?"
 That is, "Who is fit to be God's anointed king?
 Who has the moral right to the throne of power?"
 Before giving the answer, another question is posed.
-"Who shall stand in His holy place?"
-That is, who has the equally vital right to represent the people in the presence of God, that is, to be their priest?
-If He has the official right to function as King and Priest, He must also have the moral right to do so.
+"Who shall stand in his holy place?"
+That is, Who has the equally vital right to represent the people in the presence of God, that is, to be their priest?
+If He has the official right to function as King and Priest, He must also possess the moral right to do so.
 In verse 4 it is put this way.
-"He hath clean hands."
-(First lived a clean life on earth).
+"He...hath clean hands."
+That is, He has first lived a clean life on earth.
 No one could fairly point the finger of accusation against Him.
-There was no skeleton in His cupboard, to be revealed by some publicity seeking opponent.
+There was no skeleton in His cupboard, to be revealed by some publicity-seeking opponent.
 They tried, of course.
 His enemies ensured that every possible taunt was hurled at Him during that terrible, illegal, mock so-called trial to which He was subjected.
-Still, no righteous accusation could be upheld or proven.
-His life was blameless.
+But no righteous accusation could be upheld or proven.
+His life on earth was absolutely blameless.
 Now why was that true?
 The same verse gives the answer.
-"He hath a pure heart."
+"He...hath...a pure heart."
 His life was blameless, outwardly, because He was pure, inwardly.
 His actions were beyond reproach.
-"Which of you convinceth Me of sin," He said on one occasion.
-"I am a man who has told you the truth," He said on another.
-He could speak fearlessly in this manner because His thought and motives were completely pure.
-He could honestly say, as He did, "I am meek and lowly in heart."
+On at least one occasion He had said: